dbetteb/early-ML/README.md

 git clone https://github.com/dbetteb/early-ML.git
 ```

-and then go to `early-ML` folder and jump to the subjects you want to get trained to.
+and then go to `early-ML` folder and jump on the subjects you want to get trained to.

 ## Installation